GenesisFR/DS2TroubleshootingGuide/README.md

 ## LAN games are not visible

-1. Go to Control Panel -> Programs and Features -> Turn Windows features on or off -> Legacy Components -> Enable DirectPlay.
+1. Go to "Control Panel -> Programs and Features -> Turn Windows features on or off -> Legacy Components" and enable DirectPlay.
-2. Go to Control Panel -> Network and Sharing Centre -> Advanced sharing settings -> Turn on network discovery.
+2. Go to "Control Panel -> Network and Sharing Centre -> Advanced sharing settings" and turn on network discovery.

 Note: this is for physical LAN games (not VPN).